grodansparadis/vscp-doc-spec/class2.level1.control.md

-# Class=30 (0x1E) - Control
+# Class=542 (0x021E) - Class2 Level I Control

-    CLASS1.CONTROL
+    CLASS2.LEVEL1.CONTROL

 ## Description

-Control functionality.
-One of the main concepts of VSCP is that it is an event driven protocol.
-Commands are sent out as events to the network not as events to specific devices.
-A device can belong to a zone which select limit events of interest for the particular node..
-If there is a need to control a specific device the registry model should be used.
-This is the only way to directly control a device.
+This class mirrors the [CLASS1.CONTROL](./class1.control.md) class but use a different data format with a GUID stored in the first 16 bytes of the data followed by the standard data thus offset with 16-bytes.

+See [CLASS2.PROTOCOL1](./class2.protocol1.md) for more information on the data format.
 ## Type=0 (0x00) - General event
-    VSCP_TYPE_CONTROL_GENERAL
-General Event.
+    VSCP_TYPE_CONTROL_GENERALGeneral Event.
 ----

 ## Type=1 (0x01) - Mute on/off
-    VSCP_TYPE_CONTROL_MUTE
-Mute/Un-mute all sound generating nodes in a zone
+    VSCP_TYPE_CONTROL_MUTEMute/Un-mute all sound generating nodes in a zone

  | Data byte | Description                                                        |
  | :---------: | -----------                                                        |